gomfol12/clipboard_manager/README.md

         mod1 + y
                 clipmenu
+* For Pasting by select call clipmenu -p (depends on xdotool) you may neet to run setxkbmap us/de/... to properly write special characters
 * Now you can start copying and pasting
 * Use the key combo for selecting an item in the history
 * Use clipctl for enabling/disabling the history.
 This might be useful when copying passwords